-In 2019-20, UMass graduate students were awarded over $1.5 million through competitive external grants and fellowships from funders such as the National Science Foundation, Ford Foundation, Social Science Research Council, and Mellon/American Council of Learned Societies.
-The Graduate School Office of Professional Development supports graduate students and postdocs in their efforts to find and apply for external funding--visit OPD's Grants & Fellowships page for more information.
+In 2021-22, UMass graduate students were awarded over $1.7 million through competitive external grants and fellowships from funders such as the National Science Foundation, the Ford Foundation, the Social Science Research Council, and the Mellon/American Council of Learned Societies.
+The Graduate School Office of Professional Development supports graduate students and postdocs in their efforts to find and apply for external funding.
+Visit OPD's Grants & Fellowships page for more information.

 Limited Submission Awards and Grants

 Limited Submission Opportunities are listed below along with the internal deadlines.
-Those interested in a particular program must contact Heidi Bauer-Clapp by the posted internal deadline.
+Those interested in a particular program must contact hbauerclapp [at] grad [dot] umass [dot] edu (Heidi Bauer-Clapp) by the posted internal deadline.

-If you have identified a Limited Submission Opportunity that is not posted on the list below please email Heidi Bauer-Clapp as soon as possible.
+If you have identified a Limited Submission Opportunity that is not posted on the list below, please email hbauerclapp [at] grad [dot] umass [dot] edu (Heidi Bauer-Clapp) as soon as possible.

 NIH Director’s Early Independence Award

 For graduate students in NIH-relevant fields of study who complete their doctoral degree between June 1, 2022 and September 30, 2024.

 The NIH Director’s Early Independence Award provides an opportunity for exceptional junior scientists to skip the traditional postdoc and start an independent research career at a supportive institution directly following the completion of their graduate degree or clinical training.